RAINS-UOA/ESWC_2021_Evaluation/exampleKnowledgeGraph/readme.md

         2. Compliance Specification _(vdp_I_cr)_
     2. Output: Dataset Specification _(vdp_II_dss)_.
     3. Description: Aim to answer the following questions
-        1. What is the purpose of the dataset?
+        1. What is the purpose of the dataset.
-        2. What are the tasks for which the dataset is not to be used for?
+        2. What are the tasks for which the dataset is not to be used for.
-        3. What are the limitations associated with the dataset?
+        3. What are the limitations associated with the dataset.
-        4. What are the risks (including bias) associated with the dataset?
+        4. What are the risks (including bias) associated with the dataset.
-        5. What is the method of data collection associated with the dataset?
+        5. What is the method of data collection associated with the dataset.
 This includes who is involved, over what timeframe the data collection process is, how it is collected, and what are the mechanisms and procedures used.
-        6. What is the dataset pre-processing mechanism, including sampling?
+        6. What is the dataset pre-processing mechanism, including sampling.
-        7. What are the characteristics associated with the dataset?
-This includes: how many instances make up the dataset, what do the instances represent, what are the types of instances, do the instances have associated labels or targets, what are the errors/noises/redundancies in the dataset, is there any information missing from instances, are relationships between instances explicit?
+        7. What are the characteristics associated with the dataset.
+This includes how many instances make up the dataset, what do the instances represent, what are the types of instances, do the instances have associated labels or targets, what are the errors, noises, redundancies in the dataset, is there any information missing from instances, are relationships between instances explicit.
-        8. What are the hard and soft laws that the dataset conforms with?
+        8. What are the hard and soft laws that the dataset conforms with.
-        9. If dataset is 3rd party:
+        9. If dataset is 3rd party
-            1. Who created the dataset and what is their contact information?
+            1. Who created the dataset and what is their contact information.
-            2. What funding was associated with the dataset?
+            2. What funding was associated with the dataset.
-            3. What license was associated with the dataset?
+            3. What license was associated with the dataset.
 2. Produce Specification: ML Model Specification
     1. Input:
         1. System Purpose Specification _(vdp_I_sp)_
         2. Compliance Specification _(vdp_I_cr_)
     2. Output: Model Specification _(vdp_II_mlms)_
     3. Description: Aim to answer the following questions
-        1. What is the purpose of the model?
+        1. What is the purpose of the model.
-        2. What are the tasks for which the model is not to be used for?
+        2. What are the tasks for which the model is not to be used for.
-        3. What are the limitations associated with the model?
+        3. What are the limitations associated with the model.
-        4. What are the risks (including bias) associated with the use of the model, within this system context?
+        4. What are the risks (including bias) associated with the use of the model, within this system context.
-        5. What are the characteristics of the model?
+        5. What are the characteristics of the model.
 This includes the type of model, the algorithm, decision thresholds and basis of prioritisation – and how those were chosen, programming method.
-        6. What are the hard and soft laws the model intends to conform with?
+        6. What are the hard and soft laws the model intends to conform with.
-        7. If model is 3rd party, then:
+        7. If model is 3rd party, then
-            1. Who created the model and what is their contact information?
+            1. Who created the model and what is their contact information.
-            2. What were the licenses associated with the model?
+            2. What were the licenses associated with the model.
-            3. When was the model developed?
+            3. When was the model developed.
-            4. What parameters were used when creating the model?
+            4. What parameters were used when creating the model.
-            5. What was the funding associated with the model?
+            5. What was the funding associated with the model.
 3. Produce Specification: Supporting Infrastructure Specification
     1. Input:
         1. System Purpose Specification _(vdp_I_sp)_
         2. Compliance Specification _(vdp_I_cr)_
     2. Output:  Supporting Infrastructure Specification _(vdp_II_sis)_
     3. Description: Aim to answer the following questions
-        1. How was the human oversight designed to be implemented by the AI system?
+        1. How was the human oversight designed to be implemented by the AI system.
-        2. What were the audit mechanisms described?
+        2. What were the audit mechanisms described.
-        3. What level of explanations could be provided by the system?
+        3. What level of explanations could be provided by the system.
-        4. What will the hard and soft laws the supporting infrastructure intends to conform with?
+        4. What will the hard and soft laws the supporting infrastructure intends to conform with.
 ##### Third, we have the following two steps:
 1. Produce Specification: DS and Model Evaluation Specification
     1. Input: